cuustard/schoolwork/imedia/imedia_pages/a_horror_HW.md

 noted : 20/10/22

-# Horror FIlms: Creating and reflecting fear
+# Horror Films: Creating and reflecting fear

 Codes and conventions I associate with horror genre: